Office of Firearm Safety and Violence Prevention

 Through this early work, we have learned that — while many public health and public safety agencies track data related to firearms, firearm-related injuries and fatalities, and violent crime — that data is often collected and only accessible in silos.

-Moving forward, OFSVP will continue these efforts to explore and identify steps to improve the availability and quality of firearm data in Washington through information collection and data sharing.
+Moving forward, OFSVP will continue to engage with the owners and users of firearm-related data systems to explore and identify steps to improve the availability and quality of firearm data in Washington through information collection and data sharing.
+As we bridge barriers created by traditional boundaries of local and state agencies, we must recognize and respect sensitivities surrounding the data, including health, law enforcement or other confidentialities.

 Mapping community gun violence